BioArctic in 15 seconds

 Royalties, SEK M

-Cash and cash equivalents and current investments, SEK M
+Cash, cash equivalents and short term investments, SEK M

 Vision